François-René de Chateaubriand

-Historian Peter Gay says that Chateaubriand saw himself as the greatest lover, the greatest writer, and the greatest philosopher of his age.
+Historian Peter Gay said that Chateaubriand saw himself as the greatest lover, the greatest writer, and the greatest philosopher of his age.
 Gay states that Chateaubriand "dominated the literary scene in France in the first half of the nineteenth century".

 Biography

 Early years and exile

 Born in Saint-Malo on 4 September 1768, the last of ten children, Chateaubriand grew up at his family's castle (the château de Combourg) in Combourg, Brittany.
 His father, René de Chateaubriand, was a sea captain turned ship-owner and slave trader.
 His mother's maiden name was Apolline de Bedée.
 Chateaubriand's father was a morose, uncommunicative man, and the young Chateaubriand grew up in an atmosphere of gloomy solitude, only broken by long walks in the Breton countryside and an intense friendship with his sister Lucile.
 His youthful solitude and wild desire produced a suicide attempt with a hunting rifle, although the weapon failed to discharge.

 English agriculturist and pioneering travel writer Arthur Young visited Comburg in 1788 and he described the immediate environs of the "romantic" Chateau de Combourg thusly:

 "SEPTEMBER 1st.
 To Combourg, the country has a savage aspect; husbandry not much further advanced, at least in skill, than among the Hurons, which appears incredible amidst inclosures; the people almost as wild as their country, and their town of Combourg one of the most brutal filthy places that can be seen; mud houses, no windows, and a pavement so broken, as to impede all passengers, but ease none - yet here is a chateau, and inhabited; who is this Mons. de Chateaubriant, the owner, that has nerves strung for a residence amidst such filth and poverty?
 Below this hideous heap of wretchedness is a fine lake..."